 To set or change a variable’s value when you create an object, use the constructor.

-Inside a class, $this is a special variable that refers to the properties of the same class. $this can’t be used outside of a class.
+Inside a class, $this is a special variable that refers to the properties of the same class.
+The $this can't be used outside of a class.
 It is designed to be used in statements inside a class to access variables inside the same class.

 A dollar sign ($) appears before this but not before variable name.